 Are staffed by full and part-time paid professionals.
-Each of our Clubs are directed by strained youth development professionals who are mentors and role models to our members.
+Each of our Clubs are directed by trained youth development professionals who are mentors and role models to our members.

-Are opened when kids need them most.
+Are open when kids need them most.
 Ours Clubs are open after school and during the summer.
 We offer a safe, positive, and productive place for kids.

 Are open, accessible and affordable to all.
-Any children between the ages of 6-18 years can become a member.
-We have programs available for teens.
+Children between the ages of 6-18 can become a member.
 We do not discriminate based on gender, sexual orientation, ethnicity, or income.

 Our Clubs offer proven programs that help our youth achieve academic excellence, healthy lifestyles, and good character & citizenship.

 Interested in our Clubs yearly stats?
 Click on the documents below to see how we are doing!

 - Before or at the time of collecting personal information, we will identify the purposes for which information is being collected.

 - We will collect and use of personal information solely with the objective of fulfilling those purposes specified by us and for other compatible purposes, unless we obtain the consent of the individual concerned or as required by law.

 - We will only retain personal information as long as necessary for the fulfillment of those purposes.

 - We will collect personal information by lawful and fair means and, where appropriate, with the knowledge or consent of the individual concerned.